Loretta Lynch is a U.S. attorney in Brooklyn

 While the administration is not required to inform Congress in advance about Cabinet picks, it is often done to give key lawmakers – like Grassley and members of leadership – a courtesy heads-up, or to consult with them and determine whether there would be major opposition.

-Cruz, a member of the Judiciary Committee, said Friday on Twitter that a vote on Lynch shouldn’t take place during the lame-duck session and should be put off until the new Congress convenes in January.
+Sen. Ted Cruz, R-Texas, a member of the Judiciary Committee, immediately said on Twitter that a vote on Lynch shouldn’t take place during the lame-duck session and should be put off until the new Congress convenes in January.

 “Democratic senators who just lost their seats shouldn’t confirm new Attorney General.
 Should be vetted by new Congress,” he wrote.